shivnathchavan/B-W-Image-Colorisation/README.md

 The project successfully combined deep learning techniques with web development to create a colorization model with a user-friendly web interface.
 The collaboration between team members showcased the power of interdisciplinary teamwork in achieving innovative results.

+#### License
+This project is licensed under the MIT License - see the LICENSE file for details.

 <p align="center">